 - Incentive for green manufacturing.

-- Exemption from rules & regulations related to environment, labor, etc.
+- Exemption from rules & regulations related to the environment, labor, etc.

 - Web-enabled process of clearance by center & state authorities.